percona/k8spsmdb-docs/docs/users.md

 To automate the deployment and management of the cluster components, the Operator requires system-level MongoDB users.

-Credentials for these users are stored as a [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) object.
+Credentials for these users are stored as a [Kubernetes Secrets :material-arrow-top-right:](https://kubernetes.io/docs/concepts/configuration/secret/) object.
 The Operator requires Kubernetes Secret before the database cluster is started.
 It will either use existing Secret or create a new Secret with randomly generated passwords if it didn’t exist.